aishaniiii/poly-1/README.md

 ## NFT Collection Deployment and Management

-This repository contains scripts and contracts to create and manage an NFT (Non-Fungible Token) collection using DALLE 2 or Midjourney, store the items on IPFS via Pinata.cloud, deploy on the Goerli Ethereum Testnet (ERC721 or ERC1155), and optionally map the collection using the Polygon network token mapper.
+This repository contains scripts and contracts to create and manage an NFT (Non-Fungible Token) collection using DALLE 2 or Midjourney, store the items on IPFS via Pinata.cloud, deploy on the sepolia Ethereum Testnet (ERC721 or ERC1155), and optionally map the collection using the Polygon network token mapper.

 ## Requirements